lawrie/blackicemxbook/BlackSoC/BlackSoC.md

 	cd blacksoc/examples/<example-directory>
 	make run

-You will see the BlackSoC bootloader messages in the second terminal.
-Followed by any messages from the example program.
-If the example program requires console input, you can connect a serial terminal program to /dev/ttyUSB0.
+You will see the BlackSoC bootloader messages in the first terminal, followed by any messages from the example program.
+If the example program requires console input, you can connect a serial terminal program to /dev/ttyACM0.

 If you edit main.c without touching any of the other files (like icosoc.cfg) and do “make run” again, the bitstream will not change so the program should rebuild quickly.
 Your will see bootloader messages on /dev/ttyUSB0 again as a new appimage.hex file is sent to the BlackSoC bootloader.